 Lakes and wetlands are some of the most biologically productive and inspiring places on Earth.
-Among humans there seems to be nearly a universal love of the sight of water and the price of lake front property shows it.
+Among humans, there seems to be nearly a universal love of the sight of water, and the price of lakefront property shows it.
 Often people buy the property just for the view, and they may rarely venture out onto the lake.
 Lakes hardly need a new defender, just careful and good management.
-However competing interest mean not everyone will ever agree on all management practices.
+However, competing interest means that not everyone will ever agree on all management practices.

-Wetlands are no less amazing, but less appreciated.
-Many of our last wild places, whether in cities or the industrial agricultural areas are wetlands.
-I suppose I could go on about how wetlands clear the water, control flooding etc. and make the standard case for protecting them, but I won’t.
+Wetlands are no less amazing but less appreciated.
+Many of our last wild places, whether in cities or the industrial, agricultural areas, are wetlands.
+I suppose I could go on about how wetlands clean the water, control flooding, etc., and make the standard case for protecting them, but I won’t.
 Go stand in a natural wetland a mile from the road with rubber boots or preferably not, just get your feet wet.
-Watch the wind blow through the sedge, keep your eyes below the horizon to avoid looking at power lines, and buildings.
-If you’re lucky there won’t be too many invasive species around.
+Watch the wind blow through the sedge, keep your eyes below the horizon to avoid looking at power lines and buildings.
+If you’re lucky, there won’t be too many invasive species around.
 As you watch the wind play, you have stepped back in time a thousand years (provided the wetland has not been taken over by invasive species), you are in the equivalent of the long-gone tallgrass prairie, the old-growth white pine forests of the northern Mid-West and Eastern United States.

 You can also support this site and decorate your wall by purchasing my photographs at: andrewsabaiphoto.com

 Follow me on